orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-07-using-imagick-with-php-83-on-docker.md

     docker-php-ext-enable imagick
 ```

-`master` version on the `imagick` repository is compatible with PHP 8.3.
+The `master` version on the `imagick` repository is compatible with PHP 8.3.
-But PECL version is not updated yet.
+However, the PECL version is not updated yet.
-Hopefully it will get updated soon and we can switch back to the PECL version, instead of having this workaround.
+Hopefully, it will get updated soon and we can switch back to the PECL version, instead of having this workaround.